Head lice are no fun to have, but luckily there are ways to get rid of them naturally.

 Coconut oil treatment:

-For this DIY coconut oil head lice treatment with anise oil you need to mix 3 tbsp of coconut oil with 10 drops of anise essential oil.
-You can optionally add a few drops of tea tree oil if you like.
+For this DIY coconut oil head lice treatment with anise oil you need to mix you need coconut oil in a liquid consistency.

-Remove the bowl from the heat and mix in the anise oil.
+Remove the bowl from the pan and mix in the anise oil.

-Massage the mixture into the scalp and hair working from the roots till the ends.
+Massage the mixture into the scalp and hair by working from the roots till the ends.

-Cover your head with a shower cap and leave it on for 3 hours minimum or if you can the whole day so that the oils can truly do their work.
+Cover your head with a shower cap and leave it on for 3 hours minimum.

 Remove the shower cap and throw it out.